SamTebbs33/year-3-notes/networks/ip.md

 IP addresses are written as 4 decimal numbers, each separated by dots.
 Typically aren't zero-padded, i.e 192.168.1.1 rather than 192.168.001.001.
 Hex would have been better but came along later.

 ## Routing
 All IP addresses identify a network (leftmost part of address) and the host on that network (rest of address).
-A router ignores the host on the network part for all non-local addresses, looks up the network in a routing table and chooses which interface to send the packet through.
+If the address host refers to this router, process the packet and send it to the correct device, else lookup the network in a routing table and choose an interface believed to be closer to the destination address and send it.

+Routing loops can occur (router A thinks a packet should go to router B, who thinks it should go to router A).
+This can be somewhat mitigated by introducing a time-to-live field (TTL) to the packet, which is decremented each time it gets to a router.
+If it arrives with a TTL of 0, then the packet is thrown away.
+The packet sender should initialise the TTL with a sensible value representing the expected maximum number of routing jumps.
+A typical value for the modern internet is something from 30-60.

 ## Classful addresses
 If the address starts with 0, the first 8 bits identify the network and the remaining 24 identify the host on the network.